Mocsa: Early history

-World Wars
+World wars

-Five hundred and thirty soldiers from Mocsa took part in World War I. Out of them sixty-one lost their lives.
+530 soldiers from Mocsa fought in World War I, of whom 61 died.

-In World War II, there were seven hundred and forty soldiers from the village, two hundred and fifteen who were killed.
+In World War II, there were 740 soldiers from the village; 215 were killed.
 Between March 18–26, 1945, Mocsa was liberated by Soviet troops after a bloody battle.

-The left-over grenades, bombs, and landmines caused troubles for the village in the years to follow.
-Over twenty people suffered serious injuries from grenade and landmine explosions.
-Four people were killed in such accidents, including a ten-year-old boy.
+Over the following years, unexploded ordnance from the war injured at least 20 people, with four (including a ten-year-old boy) killed.

-The Village Churches
+Churches

 Mocsa's Roman Catholic church was built in 1756 in the Baroque style.
-It was burned down along with the village in 1903, but was restored the next year.
+It was burned down along with the village in 1903, but was restored the following year.

 The Protestant church was built in 1783.
-It was irrecoverably damaged by cannon blasts during World War II, and so a new church had to be built in 1955.
+It was irrecoverably damaged by artillery during World War II; a new church was built in 1955.